The Road to Memphis (novel): Summary

 With Moe on his way to Chicago, Cassie, Stacey, and Little Willie return to Mississippi.
 They stop to pick up Clarence but learn that he has died from the headache, leaving behind a letter for Sissy.
 They go back to Mississippi broken-hearted, only to find more trouble.
 Harris is being arrested for suspicion that he helped Moe escape.
 Jeremy Simms eventually reveals that he was in fact the culprit and is disowned by his father for being a "nigger lover."

 Later, the group attempts to tell Sissy that Clarence is dead but she refuses to believe it, crying and screaming in the woods.
 Stacey and Cassie go home.
 Jeremy comes over and tells Stacey he is sorry for his part in injuring Harris and that he is leaving Mississippi to join the army.
-He tells Stacy he will never forget him or the fun times they had as children.
+He tells Stacey he will never forget him or the fun times they had as children.
 Stacey listens and forgives Jeremy.
 The next day, Stacey returns to Jackson, with Cassie following a day later.
 The story closes with the fact that they never see Jeremy again.